How To Start Your Own Architecture Firm With Eric Reinholdt

-This week’s interview is with Eric Reinholdt, an architect and entrepreneur from Maine, USA.
+This week’s interview is with Eric Reinholdt the founder of 30X40 Design Workshop from Maine, USA.
 Eric is also passionate about combining architecture with entrepreneurship, a union of which led him to write his book, Architect + Entrepreneur: A Field Guide to Building, Branding, and Marketing Your Startup Design Business.
 You may like to read the review of his book in my earlier post.

 Eric wrote this book because he wished that he had this sort of guide when he started his own firm 30X40 Design Workshop.
 So this interview will be particularly interesting for those of you who are thinking about starting your own architectural practice or interior design business.